 SAFETY NOTIFICATION REPLACEMENT CAMPAIGN ON CERTAIN DELTA 5 BOLT ASSEMBLIES

 The firing pin cross pin is located within the DELTA 5 bolt assembly and holds the firing pin and cocking piece together in the striker assembly.
 The firing pin cross pin can break allowing the firing pin to move freely within the bolt assembly.
-Although Daniel Defense has not received any report of a freely moving firing pin causing an unintentional firing, it is possible that AN UNINTENTIONAL FIREARM DISCHARGE MAY OCCUR.
+It is possible that AN UNINTENTIONAL FIREARM DISCHARGE MAY OCCUR.

 As a Company committed to the highest level of quality and safety, Daniel Defense will correct any and all potential conditions at no cost to the Consumer as part of our 100% Satisfaction Guarantee.